 What is a headache?

-A headache is a pain in any area of the head.
-Headaches are more common in teens or older children.
-Young children may have them too.
+A headache is a pain, ache or throbbing sensation in any area of the head.
+Headaches are common in children and teenagers.

 Signs and symptoms of headache

-A headache feels like a sharp pain, throbbing sensation, or a dull ache.
+A headache can feel like a sharp pain, throbbing sensation, or a dull ache.
 The pain may occur on one or both sides of the head.
-Your child may feel the pain only in one area of the head.

-Ask your child about any associated symptoms, such as:
+Observe your child and ask about any associated symptoms, such as:

 - weakness of an arm or leg